Enkel-Digital/class-express/server/README.md

 - The commands in the services for docker are for pushing to gcr and running on gcp/cloud-run

 ## Repos and contents
+- config.json
+    - Bunch of configuration values that is used throughout the mono repo
+    - Used more for documentation purposes then as a IaC module
 - DB
     - main.dbml
         - dbml file for SQL schema definition of the main database